DAK404/Truncheon/Readme.md

 6. \<Optional\> Run the Batch file or shell script and follow the on screen instructions OR run the program by using the command `java ProgramLauncher \<kernelName\> \<BootMode\>

 <span style="color:#05e401">**Fun Fact!
 The program and tools have contextual help built into them.
-In case you will need to refer to the same, you can always type `help` or choose the help option.**</span>
+In case you will need to refer to the same, you can always type `help` anywhere in the prompt or choose the help option if available.**</span>

 [Back To Top](#table-of-contents)